m7mdhussamaus/ModelBasedFaultDiagnosis-AUS/README.md

 If you need to adjust the simulation or mutation logic:

-Navigate to src/ and modify main.py as per your requirements.
 You can increase or decrease the number of mutants generated or change the mutation logic within the generate_mutants function.
 Contributing